 The area known as the Syrian Golan or Golan Heights is a mountainous region and plateau in southwest Syria that borders Lebanon to the north, Jordan to the south, and Israel to the west.
 The Syrian Golan’s overall land mass is 1,860 square kilometers, which is approximately 1 percent of Syria’s total area.
 Approximately 1,230 square kilometers of the Syrian Golan is currently under Israeli occupation.

-Israel occupied the Syrian Golan during the June 1967 war.
-The United Nations (UN) issued multiple international resolutions calling for the end of the occupation and a complete Israeli withdrawal from all the occupied territories, including the Palestinian territories and the Syrian Golan.
-However, Israel refuses to implement these resolutions, which reiterate the illegality of the occupation, thereby violating numerous UN treaties and endangering international peace and security.
-The Syrian Golan has remained under Israeli occupation for over 45 years.
+Israel occupied the Syrian Golan during the June 1967 Arab-Israeli War.
+The United Nations (UN) has issued multiple international resolutions calling for the end of the occupation and a complete Israeli withdrawal from all the occupied territories, including the Palestinian territories and the Syrian Golan.
+However, Israel refuses to implement these resolutions, which reiterate the illegality of the occupation, thereby violating numerous UN treaties and undermining efforts to achieve lasting peace and security in the region.

-On December 14, 1981, Israel annexed the Occupied Syrian Golan.
-The international community responded with UN Security Council Resolution 497 (1981), which unanimously called this move, “null and void”, and not one country has legitimized it.
+In 1981, Israel enacted the Golan Heights Law which purported to annex the Occupied Syrian Golan into the state of Israel, an illegal action condemned by the UN Security Council in Resolution 497 (1981) as “null and void and without international legal effect.”
 Since then, every year the UN passes General Assembly resolution titled “The Occupied Syrian Golan” which reaffirms the illegality of the Israeli occupation and annexation.